-(1) At the height of the financial crisis in September 2008, competent authorities in several Member States and other countries such as the United States of America or Japan adopted emergency measures to restrict or ban short selling in some or all securities.
+- (1) At the height of the financial crisis in September 2008, competent authorities in several Member States and other countries such as the United States of America or Japan adopted emergency measures to restrict or ban short selling in some or all securities.
 They acted due to concerns that at a time of considerable financial instability, short selling could aggravate the downward spiral in the prices of shares, notably in financial institutions, in a way which could ultimately threaten their viability and create systemic risks.
-The measures adopted by Member States were divergent as the Union lacks a specific common regulatory framework for dealing with short selling issues.

-- (2) To ensure the proper functioning of the internal market and to improve the conditions of its functioning, in particular with regard to the financial markets, and to ensure a high level of consumer and investor protection, it is therefore appropriate to lay down a common regulatory framework with regard to the requirements and powers relating to short selling and credit default swaps and to ensure greater coordination and consistency between Member States where measures have to be taken in exceptional situations.
+The measures adopted by Member States were divergent as the Union lacks a specific common regulatory framework for dealing with short selling issues. - (2) To ensure the proper functioning of the internal market and to improve the conditions of its functioning, in particular with regard to the financial markets, and to ensure a high level of consumer and investor protection, it is therefore appropriate to lay down a common regulatory framework with regard to the requirements and powers relating to short selling and credit default swaps and to ensure greater coordination and consistency between Member States where measures have to be taken in exceptional situations.
 It is necessary to harmonise the rules for short selling and certain aspects of credit default swaps, to prevent the creation of obstacles to the correct functioning of the internal market, as otherwise it is likely that Member States continue taking divergent measures. - (3) It is appropriate and necessary for the provisions to take the legislative form of a Regulation in order to ensure that provisions directly imposing obligations on private parties to notify and disclose net short positions relating to certain instruments and regarding uncovered short selling are applied in a uniform manner throughout the Union.
-A regulation is also necessary to confer powers on the European Securities and Markets Authority (ESMA) established by Regulation (EU) No 1095/2010 of the European Parliament and of the Council (...) to coordinate measures taken by competent authorities or to take measures itself. - (4) Under normal market conditions short selling plays an important role in ensuring the proper functioning of financial markets, in particular in the context of market liquidity and efficient price formation.
-However in certain situations short selling may have adverse effects.
-To set an end to the current fragmented situation in which some Member States have taken divergent measures and to restrict the possibility of divergent measures being taken by competent authorities it is important to address the potential risks arising from short selling and credit default swaps in a harmonised manner.
+A regulation is also necessary to confer powers on the European Securities and Markets Authority (ESMA) established by Regulation (EU) No 1095/2010 of the European Parliament and of the Council to coordinate measures taken by competent authorities or to take measures itself.

+(4) To set an end to the current fragmented situation in which some Member States have taken divergent measures and to restrict the possibility of divergent measures being taken by competent authorities it is important to address the potential risks arising from short selling and credit default swaps in a harmonised manner.
 The requirements to be imposed should address the identified risks without unduly detracting from the benefits that short selling provides to the quality and efficiency of markets.
+While in certain situations it may have adverse effects, under normal market conditions short selling plays an important role in ensuring the proper functioning of financial markets, in particular in the context of market liquidity and efficient price formation.